My hatred for Cyberbullying has triggered me to share my views about the subject. You may also call it Cyber Harassment or online bullying.

 This issue affects both young and old, and it has sent some people to their early graves.
 We should also note that cyberbullying would be on the increase as long as technology advances.
 Recent research showed that youths spend more time with media than any other activity besides sleeping.
 It’s, therefore, necessary that we think of its causes and possible solutions.

-One of the causes that got to my head right now is ''wickedness''.
-Some offenders might see it as a funny thing or do it in an attempt to be feared.
+One of the causes that got to my head right now is ”wickedness”.
+Some offenders might see it as a funny thing or do it in an attempt to incite fear.
 Two.
 Revenge.
 Victims find it hard to get over it and sought to continue the cycle by bullying other people.
-Or don't you think it's possible?
+Or don’t you think it’s possible?

-While it's arguable that some people developed this bad habit due to boredom, some got trapped by peer group influence. ''Most people's lives are a direct reflection of their peer groups.''- Tony Robbins.
+While it’s arguable that some people developed this bad habit due to boredom; for others, the peer group pressure traps them. ”Most people’s lives are a direct reflection of their peer groups.”- Tony Robbins.